mahmoud947/DemoMovieApp/README.md

 I developed the `easy_connectivity` library to simplify the management of network connectivity in Android applications.
 This library provides a straightforward and efficient way to check network status and handle connectivity changes.
 It is published on Maven, making it easy to integrate into other projects.

+### Work Manager
+The app utilizes Work Manager to clear the cache every 4 hours, ensuring optimal performance and storage management.

 ## Setup

 To set up the project locally, follow these steps: